AaronGullickson/lab_project/README.md

 After you have read in the tract data, I would like you to run the code that is already present in the script to assign metropolitan area ids to each tract.
 These will not be provided in the data from social explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does.
 You should then remove any tracts with a missing value on met2013 id, because these tracts do not belong to metropolitan statistical areas.

-The annoying thing about the social explorer data is the non-intuitive nature of the variable names.
+One annoying thing about the social explorer data is the non-intuitive nature of the variable names.
 There are also a lot of variables that we do not need.
 I would like you to keep only the following variables and to rename them to something more intuitive.

 - `met2013` - keep this name as we will use it to merge datasets later.
 - `met_name` - keep this name